 After about twenty-minutes in flight, I felt the chopper bleeding off speed and losing altitude as the pilots lowered the collective, assumed a slight nose up attitude, and decreased RPM.
-The Huey lingered above the insertion point, about 12 feet from the ground, swaying the vegetation.
+At the insertion point, the pilots settled into a hover, about 12 feet above ground, swaying the vegetation.
 The Slick hovered scarcely low enough and barely long enough for us to leap from the skids.
 I landed awkwardly, shoulder-high in Elephant Grass.

 I thought about the popular and prudent military truism, “Never Volunteer for Anything.”

 There were no known friendlies except for the Cav platoon we were to reconnoiter with.
 Where?
 We didn’t know exactly.
-Our best intel from G-2 and the erstwhile chopper pilots indicated about ten clicks farther northwest.
+Our best intel from G-2 and the erstwhile chopper pilots indicated about ten clicks farther northeast.
 We had maps, a prick twenty-five (PRC-25 radio), impressive armament, first aid kits, several canteens of water, C-rations, and a buck sergeant to lead us safely to our destination.
 The standing joke was, don’t worry about the bullet with your name on it so much as the one with: “To whom it may concern.”

 If we met enemy resistance, larger than a platoon, well, I tried not to think like that.
 I had no input, nor should I, in planning our route or tactics.
 My responsibility would entail scanning the terrain, remain in the prescribed formation, take orders from the squad leader, and do nothing stupid.
 Sounds easy enough.

 The monsoons had pretty much rained out this far north, and in the sparse vegetation, we had little protection from the early afternoon sun; chalky-white residue bordered the wettest spots on our uniforms, already soaked from the heat and humidity.

-I had already lathered myself with army-issue bug spray, 100% DEET, marginally effective, but it was good for removing the dreaded leeches.
+I had already lathered my exposed skin with army-issue bug spray, 100% DEET, marginally effective, but it was good for removing the dreaded leeches.
 I was told to be careful of swatting insects, as the enemy knew only GI’s did that.
 (I would also learn that when insects are slapped, especially the mosquito, the injection stem, often, remains embedded in the skin.)